 Make regular habits such as saying one thing you are grateful for at the dinner table, and occasionally encourage your child to donate some toys or books to the less privileged.

 Having manners is one of the best life skills to learn.
 Please, thank you and sorry are words that should be used frequently in your home.

-Teach your child to speak respectfully to the waiter, cashier, and others in service, family members, friends and strangers.
+Teach your children to speak respectfully to waiters, cashiers and others in service, family members, friends and strangers.
 Even babies can start to learn simple manners such as please and thank you from very early on.

 I hope these tips have helped with understanding the emotional needs of a child.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!

 Join Empowered Parents + and you’ll receive a downloadable set of printable puzzles, games and short stories, as well as the Learning Through Play Activity Pack which includes an entire year of activities for 3 to 6-year-olds.

 Signing up for a free Grow account is fast and easy and will allow you to bookmark articles to read later, on this website as well as many websites worldwide that use Grow.